 - X-axis: In (x), y-axis: y-Logarithmic model is helpful when scatter plot decline both at left and right side of the plot.

 - X-axis: y-axis: In (y) – power transformation – when above-mentioned types of logarithmic transformations are not helpful, this transformation aids.

 The comparison of the two groups is normally based on an assumption that the variance of one group is equal to the variance of the other group.
 Logarithmic transformation is helpful in equalizing the spread between two groups of data sets.

 Some of the major issues associated with distribution comparisons include:

 1. Use of inconsistent scales

 Transformation of independent or dependent both variables should be avoided.
 It can cause inconsistency of scales.
-Two variables should always be compared in same units for correct result.
+Two variables should always be compared in the same units for the correct result.

 2. Labeling plots

 The plot should be labeled clearly and accurately.
 If labeling is not done properly, it may create ambiguity.

 Outliers should be identified and removed timely in order to avoid any kind of variance in data.
 If outliers are not removed, summarize the data twice with and without outliers.